KarrimorRifle/SCC230-GroupProject/app/backend/python/app/routes/hub/schedule/README.md

 Update and Lists full details of specified schedule in hub.
 See [schedule doc](.../schedule/README.md) if required.
-Current User must be part of hub with view access.
+Current User must be part of hub with edit access.
 PermissionLevel > 2.

+Same route works for toggle active and draft status of schedule in hub.
+When used for this only IsActive and IsDraft params should be passed.
+Current user must be part of hub with toggle activation access.
+PermissionLevel > 1.

 ##### Optional Parameters:
 -	(string)ScheduleName – Name of schedule
 -	(small int)IsActive – Holds value 0 or 1 representing active status of schedule
+    -   MUST BE THE ONLY Param PASSED EXCEPT IsDraft IF USER HAS ONLY TOGGLE ACTIVE ACCESS
 -	(small int)IsDraft – Holds value 0 or 1 representing draft status of schedule
+    -   MUST BE THE ONLY Param PASSED EXCEPT IsActive IF USER HAS ONLY TOGGLE ACTIVE ACCESS
 -	(small int)IsPublic - Holds value 0 or 1 representing if schedule is public to all users (Does Nothing Yet)
 -	(dict[])Code – list of function blocks that make up the code for specified schedule
 -	(dict)Trigger – dictionary of DeviceIDs as keys paired with string of array holding data